-[Research] Teppei Kitahara’s paper was highlighted as one of the Editors’ Suggestions of Physics Review Letters
+[Research] Teppei Kitahara’s paper was highlighted as one of the Editors’ Suggestions of Physical Review Letters

 Novel mechanism to avoid theoretical bound on kaon rare decays